WillisWare/infinity/README.md

 # Infinity
 WillisWare, LLC's attempt at a procedural generation game.
-Based on a concept by Logan Willis and Mike Marino, this game is intended to prove concept sof hierarchical relationships, entity interaction, and primitive AI features.
+Based on a concept by Logan Willis and Mike Marino, this game is intended to prove concepts of hierarchical relationships, entity interaction, and primitive AI features.

 ## Procedural Generation
 Infinity spawns an endlessly variable multiverse container and lazy-loads entities one level at a time down to the individual lifeform.
 Randomization ensures that no two gaming sessions will ever be identical.